-Considering now the very practical consequence of this biblical quotation within a secular law, it is evident that the Transylvanian Calvinist nobleman came to accept and assert - with the clear invocation of Scriptural theocratic authority - that the religious conviction of his Roman Catholic colleague was also deserving the title of 'faith' and not merely 'superstition', 'credulitas' or even 'diabolic teaching', as often labelled in various theological polemics on all sides.
+As a result, the Transylvanian Calvinist nobleman came to accept that the spiritual conviction of his Roman Catholic colleague was also deserving the title of 'faith' and not merely 'superstition', 'credulitas' or even 'diabolic teaching', as often labelled by various theological polemics.
 In my understanding, one of the truly theological virtues of this edict lies in the mutual acceptance of all other parties' beliefs as being 'faith' and 'God's gift' similarly to one's own.
-This is commendable especially in a historical situation when one could easily find a secular excuse for the sake of reaching the compromise.
+This is remarkable especially in a historical situation when one could easily find a secular excuse for the sake of reaching the compromise.
 Instead of searching for a common enemy (e.g. the Ottoman or the Habsburg threat), the nobles gathered in Torda found a positive common goal in supporting the broadcast of denominationally unqualified faith through the free preaching of the gospel by all preachers.

-The text of the Edict clearly elevates both God's Word and its preaching (see the famous principle: praedicatio Verbi Dei est Verbum Dei), thus creating a theologically unmistakable basis for a true theocratic tolerance under the exclusively invoked authority of the Word of God.
-This unique feature of the Torda Edict - as applied e.g. to the Reformed nobles who accepted the belief of the others as 'faith' indeed under the divine authority of the written and freely preached Word (despite the opinion of mainstream Western European Calvinist theologians) - is the very idea of Transylvanian theocratic tolerance, and indeed, to a great extent, a genuinely Transylvanian 'extra calvinisticum'.
-Calvinism, as it came from the West and especially from Geneva - considering the writings of Calvin and Beza, the actions of the 'consistoire' as well as the multiplying number of excommunications and other severe sentences passed during the services of both Reformers - is unfortunately at variance with the biblical definition given to faith, tolerance and the community's right to choose by the Transylvanian Diet in 1568.
+The text of the Edict clearly elevates both God's Word and its preaching (see the famous principle: praedicatio Verbi Dei est Verbum Dei), thus creating a theologically unmistakable basis for a literally theocratic tolerance under the authority of God's Word.
+This peculiar feature of the Torda Edict - as applied e.g. to the Reformed nobles who accepted the belief of the others as 'faith' indeed under the divine authority of the written and freely preached Word (despite the opinion of mainstream Western European Calvinist theologians) - is the very idea of Transylvanian theocratic tolerance, and indeed, to a great extent, a Transylvanian 'extra calvinisticum'.
+Calvinism, as it came from the West and especially from Geneva - considering the actions of the 'consistoire' as well as the number of excommunications and other severe sentences during the services of both Calvin and Beza - is unfortunately at variance with the biblical definition given to tolerance and the right of the community to choose by the Transylvanian Diet in 1568.